 Kick the Ball is the premier podcast covering Sporting Kansas City, Major League Soccer, the US Men's National Team and occasionally World Football.
-You can find Kick the Ball on Stitcher Radio, iTunes, or if you dodge Apple, you can subscribe to our RSS feed right here.
+You can find Kick the Ball on Stitcher Radio, and twice in iTunes as a high quality version and a smaller low quality version, or if you dodge Apple you can subscribe to our RSS feed right here.
 To be notified of updates you can follow us on Facebook, or follow us on twitter @KicktheBallKC, or you can come back here once a week and simply listen to the latest episodes right in your web browser.

 Missed an episode?
 Find it here.

 Kick the Ball is your podcast.
 Without your feedback, thoughts, questions and corrections we can not serve you the way we wish to.
 We care that you care.
 Feel free to contact us via firstname.lastname@example.org, on Twitter at @KicktheBallKC or on our Facebook Page.